MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/aks/security.md

 These tools should have the following properties:

-- Integrate with the entire lifetime of the images from the beginning of the build process to the registry to the runtime.
+- Integration with the entire lifetime of the images, from the beginning of the build process to the registry to the runtime.
 - Visibility into vulnerabilities at all layers of the image, including the base layer of the image, application frameworks, and custom software.
-- Policy-driven enforcement with the right level of granularity allows your organization to create quality gates at each stage of the build and deployment processes.
+- Policy-driven enforcement with the right level of granularity, which allows your organization to create quality gates at each stage of the build and deployment processes.

 ### Registry security